outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 31. Set root password: # passwd
 33. System logger.
     1. # emerge -avt app-admin/syslog-ng

+        By default, there is a line `log { source(src); destination(console_all); };` in */etc/syslog-ng/syslog-ng.conf*, which outputs system logs to */dev/tty12*.
+That's to say, any users can read system logs by switching to the 12th virtual terminal.
+For security reason, comment out that line if there are multiple users.
     2. # rc-update add syslog-ng default
     3. # emerge -avt app-admin/logrotate